Cleoyee/Business/README.md

 ###Welcome to the repository

-Feel free to access read it
+Feel free to access it

 ###Crazy Software
 * Rapid development